GoogleCloudPlatform/esp-v2/DEVELOPER.md

 See the [architecture overview](doc/architecture.md) before getting started.

+We recommend starting this setup using only the command line at first.
+Later, we will walk through how to use Intellij and CLion IDEs for the project.

 ## Install Golang

 Reference [the official golang installation instructions](https://golang.org/doc/install) for your OS.
 The latest go version should work.